What is nipple reduction?

 What happens during recovery?

 You will be able to return home on the day of the surgery.
 You may experience bruising or soreness, which will soon subside.
 Medication to relieve any pain is usually prescribed.
 It is important to keep your dressing clean and dry.
-Follow up visits are important as your surgeon will monitor your progress and ensure you are healing.
+Follow up visits are important as your surgical practitioner will monitor your progress and ensure you are healing.

 What are the risks of nipple reduction?